New Games - Dominoes

 By Howard Fosdick © BestFreeNewGames.com

-The tiles travelled to Europe by way of Italy in the 1700s, and became quite popular among English adults by 1800.
+The tiles travelled to Europe by way of Italy in the 1700s, and became quite popular among English and French adults by 1800.

 Friedrich Sturm Domino Players